Risk-averse Fair Multi-class Classification: Numerical Experiments

-In addition, we only use up to 1000 samples from each class.
-This will also strengthen our arguments if we observe better results with the risk-averse model.
-We eventually want to demonstrate that the risk-averse method should be a better option under risky situations, which include the situation where you can only get access to a limited amount of data.
+Note, we only use up to 1000 samples from each class.
+This strengthens our arguments because we observe better results with the risk-averse model, which demonstrates that the risk-averse method is a better option when only limited amount of data is available or acquiring of more data is expensive.

-For the risk-averse method, we adopt the upper mean-semi-deviation measure in the first as well as in the second stage problems.
-The numerical formulation is now:
+For the risk-averse method, we adopt the upper mean-semi-deviation measure in the second-stage and the expectation as an aggregator in the first stage problem.

-Two sets of parameters in \eqref{p:msd-cs-ra}) need to be defined: the probability mass function $p$ and the weight $c_i$ of the semi-deviation in the calculation of the risk measures.
-For simplicity, we assume that $p$ is the uniform measure on $\Omega_N$ and $c_i$ of all the classes are set as the same number between 0 and 1.
-These parameters are used to adjust the level of importance of each class, which can be very useful under some circumstances.
-The MNIST dataset is very balanced, which would require less adjustment of these parameters.
-While we do agree that navigating through different selections of these parameters will potentially create better results, our main focus here is to compare the robustness that the risk measures can provide, so these parameters have not been tuned; they are identical for all classes.
+Two sets of parameters need to be defined ion that problem.: the probability mass function $c$ and the weight $\kappa_i$ of the semi-deviation in the calculation of the risk measures.
+For simplicity, we assume that $c$ is the uniform measure on $\Omega_N$ and $\kappa_i$ of all the classes are set as the same number between 0 and 1.
+These parameters can be better adjusted if needed and warranted in each specific problem.
+The MNIST dataset is very balanced, which requires less adjustment of these parameters.
+While we do agree that navigating through different selections of these parameters will potentially create better results, our main focus here is to compare the robustness that the risk measures can provide.